Unjustified Revulsion Towards Investing In Chinese Companies

 "So many New Yorkers are dying so fast from the coronavirus that the city has quite literally been unable to keep track.
 So, on Tuesday, New York City’s official death toll suddenly surged past 10,000, after thousands of previously uncounted deaths were added to the rolls."

-According to a review of mortality data in 12 countries by The New York Times, there have been at least 36,000 'missing' deaths over the last month than the official Covid-19 death counts report.
+According to a review of mortality data in 12 countries by The New York Times, there have been at least 36,000 'missing' deaths over the last month than the official COVID-19 death counts report.
 The paper found that Spain, Ecuador, and France topped a list of places where the number of dead were in excess of what was typical of the same period and over what was reported as attributable to COVID-19.
 It should be noted that certain deaths like those resulting from traffic accidents have come down due to the lockdowns.

 In New York City, the so-called 'excess deaths' were 300 percent higher than usual.
 Discounting the 15,411 deaths due to COVID-19 (as of April 22), there were still 3,800 deaths more than what would be expected.
 The writers acknowledged that "the disparities between the official death counts and the total rise in deaths most likely reflect limited testing for the virus, rather than intentional undercounting."
 If we are willing to cut New York some slack, shouldn't we do the same for China?